-- Shortness of breath.
+- Shortness of breath and\or difficulty breathing

-- Additional signs & symptoms of low oxygen blood oxygen (hypoxemia) also include: headache, rapid heartbeat, confusion, and bluish color on skin, fingernails and lips.
-Seek medial attention if you are experiencing signs of low oxygen.
+- Shortness of breath and high fever can result in lethargy.
+Additional signs & symptoms of low blood oxygen (hypoxemia) also include: headache, rapid heartbeat, confusion, and bluish color on skin, fingernails and lips.
+Seek medial attention immediately if you are experiencing signs of low oxygen.

-- Diarrhea / GI upset (in some patients)
+- Diarrhea / GI upset